Is Osh Safe to Travel?

 Road/Traffic Safety

 Arguably, this should be your major safety concern in Osh and Kyrgyzstan.
-By no means the traffic in Kyrgyzstan is terrible or chaotic.
+By no means is the traffic in Kyrgyzstan terrible or chaotic.
 However, you will notice how often people perform desperate maneuvers and violate the traffic rules only to make it faster through the lines.

 Abide by the Laws and Rules of Kyrgyz Republic